 Pneumonia kills 2.6 million people every year – more than AIDS, malaria, and measles combined, according to the Global Burden of Disease, 2017.
 It targets the most vulnerable among us, including 800,000 children under five and 1.1 million adults aged over 70.
 But despite being the #1 infectious disease threat to our families, pneumonia has not been prioritized by governments, companies, or civil society.

-But there are people who, year after year and decade after decade, are on the frontlines protecting children from pneumonia.
+Yet there are people who, year after year and decade after decade, are on the frontlines protecting children from pneumonia.
+They include:

-You can also find them on Twitter at #PneumoniaFighters.
+You can find the PneumoniaFighters! on Twitter at #PneumoniaFighters.
 Please thank them using their twitter handles and share their good work widely with your networks.